Pine Lake tornado: Summary

 The F3 tornado, which struck the Green Acres Campground at Pine Lake in central Alberta, killed 12 people and critically injured more than 100 others.
-Pine Lake is a recreational area approximately 25 km southeast of Red Deer, Alberta and 150 km northeast of the city of Calgary.
 The tornado formed out of a severe thunderstorm which formed on the eastern slopes of the Canadian Rockies and moved rapidly eastward, encountering a narrow band of low-level moisture that caused it to develop into a supercell thunderstorm.
 It touched down about 5 km west of the campground and was on the ground for approximately 20 km.

 Damage occurred in a swath 800 to 1500 m wide.
 The heaviest damage occurred in a 500 m central corridor.
 Damage assessment suggests that winds within the central corridor reached 300 km/h.
 In addition, Weather Watchers reported hail as large as baseballs.

 An average of 16 tornadoes occur in Alberta every year, and an average of 41 tornadoes occur each year in the Prairie Provinces.
 The highest death toll due to a single tornado in Alberta occurred on July 31, 1987, colloquially referred to as Black Friday.
 Canada ranks second in the world for tornado occurrences after the United States.